What is it?

 The process of creating art can be a way to explore feelings and issues that are hard to put into words.
 Art therapy can also help with solving problems, improving mood and reducing stress.

 What to expect

-Clinical studies have shown that art therapy helps manage symptoms of fatigue.
-Anecdotal evidence suggests that it improves coping skills, emotional wellbeing and quality of life.
+There is some evidence that art therapy helps manage symptoms of fatigue and anxiety, and improves quality of life.
+Anecdotal evidence suggests that it improves coping skills and emotional wellbeing.

 Download a PDF booklet on this topic.